rebelsky/sams-assorted-musings-reflections/mastering-grinnell.md

 and I mentioned that the Instructional Support Committee (ISC) should probably be consulted on some decisions relating to the bookstore.
 My Dean said something like "Huh.
-I hadn't realized that the bookstore was under the purview ISC."
+I hadn't realized that the bookstore was under the purview of ISC."
 You know what?
 I'd forgotten that, too.
 Fortunately, I have a colleague who had recently reminded me that "The ISC was created by merging the bookstore and library committee and the academic computing committee".
 I should have remembered that; it may